6 At Home Total Body Exercise Band Moves

 Yes, 6-zero-zero which I discovered preparing to coach an exercise specific bands workshop I coached.
 It’s totally a thing, I promise.

-Besides, it beats the hell out of putting a five figure cable pulley machine in tour house.
-Throw in bodyweight exercises, and that's at least 800 things you can do at home.
-Which I help you with if you need it btw.
+Besides, it beats the hell out of putting a five figure cable pulley machine in your house.
+Throw in some bodyweight exercises, and that's at least 800 things you can do at home.

 So bands, love them.
 Use them for every workout I do, and if there was only one thing you should have in your exercise toy bin at home, its this.